 One variety, Annabella, has big flowers that are actually made up of many small individual blooms.
 They start out green but turn white a few weeks later.
 This species' leaves are thinner than Mophead's and Lacecap's.
 Since it blooms on new wood (stems that have grown during the current season), prune in early spring before any flower buds have appeared.

 Peegee and Limelight (Hydrangea paniculata)

 This white species, which blooms on new wood, is most often cone-shaped and sharply pointed.
 It comes in many varieties, from small shrubs to small trees.
 Its leaves are rough and thin.
 Prune in early spring before it starts flowering.

-It's got a similar look to Mophead but is a smaller shrub with narrower, pointed leaves.
-This flower, which blooms on new wood and can be pruned at any time after the new growth has started, is affected by a soil's pH: It produces lilac to pink flowers in alkaline soil and blue blossoms in acidic soil.
+Tree of Heaven has a similar look to Mophead, but it is a smaller shrub with narrower, pointed leaves.
+The flower, which blooms on new wood and can be pruned at any time after the new growth has started, is affected by a soil's pH: It produces lilac to pink flowers in alkaline soil and blue blossoms in acidic soil.